LPC, CLINICAL LEAD

-In my work as a therapist with teens and adults I think it is important that you feel heard and understood by another person, and I hope to be that person for you.
+In my work as a Houston therapist with teens and adults I think it is important that you feel heard and understood by another person, and I hope to be that person for you.
 I enjoy working with teens and adults on concerns such as stress, anxiety, depression, relationship problems, peer concerns, LGBTQIA+, trauma, low self-esteem, grief and loss, meaning making, growth, and life changes.

 If you have any questions about me or about counseling at our Houston area therapy office please feel free to contact our office at 713-363-8645 or schedule a FREE 20 MINUTES PHONE CONSULTATION.
 I look forward to the opportunity of working with you!